Bill-Costa/3D-Test-Images/README.md

 [file an issue](https://github.com/Bill-Costa/3D-Test-Images/issues).
 We will do our best to respond to all issues as time permits.

-For help in general regarding the creation and viewing of stereoscopic 3D images, we highly recommend the [Photo-3D](https://groups.yahoo.com/neo/groups/photo-3d/info) on-line forum.
+For help in general regarding the creation and viewing of stereographic 3D images, we highly recommend the [Photo-3D](https://groups.yahoo.com/neo/groups/photo-3d/info) on-line forum.